-Since there are now over 50 energy providers, you are spoilt for choice.
-To narrow down the results of your comparison, you can filter out any deals that do not apply to you by refining your search.
+Since there are now over 50 energy suppliers, you are spoilt for choice.
+To narrow down the results of your energy comparison, you can filter out any deals that do not apply to you by refining your search.
 For example, you can choose only to view plans without a cancellation fee, fixed rate plans or simply which plan is most popular in your region.

-Now you've chosen your plan, all that is left to do is to finalise your switch.
+Now you've chosen your plan, all that is left to do is to finalise your energy switch.
 Enter your full address and bank details if you have opted for the direct debit (which is normally the cheapest option), and voilà, you've successfully switched.
-Your new supplier will be notified of their new customer and you should be contacted within two weeks.
+Your new energy supplier will be notified of their new customer and you should be contacted within two weeks.

-Once you have made your switch you have 17 days before moving over to your new provider (3 days plus a 14 day cooling off period during which you can go back on the switch if you want).
+Once you have made your switch you have 17 days before moving over to your new supplier (3 days plus a 14 day cooling off period during which you can go back on the switch if you want).
 You don’t have to do anything during this period, all the leg work will be completed by your new supplier.
-They will contact your old provider and agree on a switch over date.
+They will contact your old supplier and agree on a switch over date.
 Don't worry – your energy supply will not be interrupted and you will be notified on the switch over date decided.

 Always check if you will be charged a cancellation fee.
 Bigger is better but not when concerning bills!
 More and more energy suppliers, now allow you to switch energy up to 49 days ahead of you current plan's end without charging exit fees.
 They are most commonly administered when you decide to leave your fixed rate tariff early.
 Make sure you cancel your direct debit with your old supplier to prevent being billed twice.